cyberbotics/webots-doc/blog/Webots-2018-a-release.md

 ![html5 windows](images/html_robot_window.png)
 %end

-Over the last couple of years we have been slowly phasing out our native QT-based robot window system, in order to use Web technologies for more powerful layout & design tools.
+Over the last couple of years we have been slowly phasing out our native Qt-based robot window system, in order to use Web technologies for more powerful layout & design tools.
 The biggest and most comprehensive step in this task is implementing the default generic robot window in HTML5/JavaScript/CSS, as most of our distributed robot models use the generic window.
 This update brings a new, shiny, faster generic HTML5-based dockable robot window for use with any robot you create:

 %figure "Viewing Different Robot Devices In New Window"
 <video class="webm" autoplay loop>